Taiwan: National symbols

+Official national symbols include the flag, anthem, flower, and seals.

 Calendar

 The standard Gregorian calendar is used for most purposes.
 The year is often denoted by the Minguo era system which starts in 1912, the year the ROC was founded.
-2024 is year 113 Minguo (民國113年).
+2026 is year 115 Minguo (民國115年).
 The East Asian date format is used in Chinese.
 Prior to standardization in 1929, the Chinese calendar was officially used.
 It is a Lunisolar calendar system which remains in use for traditional festivals such as the Lunar New Year, the Lantern Festival, and the Dragon Boat Festival.